academic-initiative/documentation/academic-initiative/how-to/How-to-request-IBM-Blueworks-Live-access/readme.md

 # How to request Blueworks Live access

 **Objective:**
-The purpose of this guide is to walk you through the steps to be followed when accessing Blueworks Live through the IBM Academic Initiative website.
+The purpose of this guide is to walk you through the steps to be followed when accessing Blueworks Live through the IBM SkillsBuild Software Downloads website.

 **Estimated time:** 5 – 10 minutes

-## Step 1: Open the [IBM Academic Initiative](https://ibm.com/academic) website in a web browser.
+## Step 1: Open the [IBM SkillsBuild Software Downloads](https://ibm.com/academic) website in a web browser.
 <br />

 ![Step 1](images/step1.png)